TeaZea/Global_Marketing_Project/README.md

 Challenges {

+- Make it data driven in second iteration of program (from a DB).
 - Concatonating the output string properly to ensure all checked boxes are added properly (solved 10/25/2022).
 - Reseting the form properly (solved 10/25/2022).
 - Logic ensuring only one value of the same name is outputed even if more than one is checked (SIMILAR TO PYTHON SET()).